3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/student_labs/html-practice-and-review.md

 ## Initializing a page
+1. In your `dev` folder:
+    - create a new folder called `html_blog_practice`
+    - create an `index.html`
-1. In Cloud9, Set up a basic html page with `DOCTYPE`, `html`, `head`, and `body` tags.
+    - set up a basic html page with `DOCTYPE`, `html`, `head`, and `body` tags.
 1. Add some content to the page
-1. Hit the run button
+1. Open the page in your browser
-1. Click the link in the console and chose open to view the page

 ## basic tags
-1. Pretend you are preparing an paper with title, headings, and sub headings
+1. Pretend you are preparing a paper with title, headings, and sub headings
 1. Add the relevant heading tags
 1. Add some fake content as if they were paragraphs